Hungrrry

 Does Hungrrry have ads?

-Hungrrry is designed to keep recipe discovery focused and easy to use.
+Hungrrry is designed to stay focused and easy to use.
 If ads are introduced in the future, they should not interrupt swiping or make recipes harder to review.

 Ready to try it?